How do I apply for a Federal Student loan?

 Direct Unsubsidized Loans are available to undergraduate and graduate students; there is no requirement to demonstrate financial need.
 You are responsible for paying the interest on a Direct Unsubsidized Loan during all periods.

-I have an unsubsidized loan, can I make interest payment while in school?
+I have an unsubsidized loan, can I make interest payments while in school?

 Yes.
 Contact your loan servicer to find out how you can begin to make interest payments on your loan(s).